kingkelv20/AirBnB_clone/README.md

  By: Shakir Muhammedsaid, Kelvin AGIMOGIM

 ### Description
-  The console: It is an interactive shell that enables testing of the given classes in interactive and non-interactive mode.
+  - The console: It is an interactive shell that enables testing of the given classes in interactive and non-interactive mode.
 It is help full for debbuging and development.
-It has features to create new instance, show the info of an instance, update an attribute of an instance, destroy an instance, all instance of the given
+It has features to create new instance, show the info of an instance, update an attribute of an instance, destroy an instance, all instance of the specified class.
+  - Class Structure: it Uses BaseModel class as the base for all other classes with attributes of ```id```, ```created_at``` and ```updated_at```.
+    - BaseModel
+    - - User
+    - - State
+    - - City
+    - - Amenity
+    - - Place
+    - - Review
-  Storage: as storage it uses json file to save the instances and has built inserializing and deserializing features.
+  - Storage Engine: as storage it uses json file to save the instances and has built-in serializing and deserializing features.
   ```<class 'BaseModel'> -> to_dict() -> <class 'dict'> -> JSON dump -> <class 'str'> -> FILE -> <class 'str'> -> JSON load -> <class 'dict'> -> <class 'BaseModel'>```

 ### Available classes
-  BaseModel
-  User
-  State
-  City
-  Amenity
-  Place
-  Review

 ### Usage
   - clone this repo and run it using "./console.py" to open the console